wichopy/serverless-oauth2-blog-post/blogpost.md

 Why do we have an ID token?
 If you watched the video linked above, its discussed that OAuth2 was designed for authentication, not authorization.
 The openID Connect protocol solves the authentication problem by standardizing the authentication data so all systems can talk to eachother the same way.

-This is a good intro, lets do some actual API requests now.
+This is a good intro, let's do some actual API requests now.

 ## 2. Client side API requests